oka-tan/reisen/README.md

 in that order

 ## Deployment
-Reisen needs a postgres user with `SELECT` on the posts table, network access to your Lnx instance and just enough filesystem permissions to write the robots.txt file at ./static/robots.txt
+Reisen needs a postgres user with `SELECT` on the posts table, `SELECT`, `INSERT` and `UPDATE` permissions on the reports table, network access to your Lnx instance and just enough filesystem permissions to write the robots.txt file at ./static/robots.txt

 Strongly consider giving reisen its own user with negligible filesystem permissions, preferrably just the robots.txt file

-For DMCA reasons, reisen expects to always be run behind a reverse proxy, so configuring TLS in it directly will involve a bit of code
+For DMCA reasons, Reisen expects to always be run behind a reverse proxy, so configuring TLS in it directly will involve a (tiny) bit of code, see the documentation for the echo framework